 Often referred to as Japan’s Hawaii, Okinawa is the primo vacation destination for Japanese, and with good reason.
-With beautiful beaches, stunning scenery, amazing food and friendly locals, there is so much to see and do, that anyone spending a length of time in Japan must find time to visit.
+With beautiful beaches, stunning scenery, fantastic food, and friendly locals, there is so much to see and do, that anyone spending a length of time in Japan must find time to visit.

-Okinawa is a string of islands that start out off the coast of Kyushu and end up not far from Taiwan, and so many of them are wonderful places to visit.
-Each have a million and one different things to recommend them, and were I to list them all here you could be reading all day and night.
-As such, I have included below just personal recommendations.
-As such, keep in mind that much of this is based on personal opinion, and all tastes may not be catered for.
+Okinawa is a string of islands that start off the coast of Kyushu and end up not far from Taiwan, and so many of them are beautiful places to visit.
+Each has a million and one different things to recommend them, and were I to list them all here; you would be reading all day and night.
+As such, I have included below just personal recommendations; keep in mind that much of this is personal opinion, and all tastes may not be catered to.

-Centered around it’s capital Naha, Okinawa Island (or Okinawa Honto) is the main destination for most tourists, which comes with its own pros and cons.
+Centered around its capital Naha, Okinawa Island (or Okinawa Honto) is the main destination for most tourists, which comes with its pros and cons.
 The former, however, far outweigh the latter.

-While there are better beaches and seas on other islands, Okinawa Island is till home to some stunning places to swim and snorkel.
-Many of these are part of large hotel complexes, but Zampa Beach is great for sunning yourself, swimming, and beach games, and Sunset Beach, as the name suggests, is beautiful as the day draws to a close.
+While there are better beaches and seas on other islands, Okinawa Island is still home to some stunning places to swim and snorkel.
+Many of these are part of large hotel complexes, but Zampa Beach is excellent for sunning yourself, swimming, and beach games, and Sunset Beach, as the name suggests, is beautiful as the day draws to a close.

 Off the shores, perhaps the biggest draw to Okinawa Honto is Chuarumi Aquarium, considered to be the best in Japan, with its giant whale sharks and manta rays.
 Off the beaten track, explore the Iriomote Jungle with one of the amazing tours – from hikes to kayaking – the subtropical forests are amazing.

-Those with a passion for snorkeling will want to head to Yoshino Beach, where waters are crystal clear and schools of brightly colored fish dart around you.
+Those with a passion for snorkeling will want to head to Yoshino Beach, where waters are crystal clear, and schools of brightly colored fish dart around you.
 The coral reefs in which this sea life makes its home is vast and just a few paces from the shore.
-Fortunately if you don’t have your own gear then there is a rental store near the beach as well as showers and other facilities.
+Fortunately, if you don’t have your gear, then there is a rental store near the beach as well as showers and other facilities.

-Ishigakijima isn’t just for divers though.
-From all of the beaches on the island you can swim, snorkel and just laze around.
+Ishigakijima isn’t just for divers, though.
+From all of the beaches on the island, you can swim, snorkel and laze around.
 There are both white sandy beaches and those made up of bleached coral, all stunning and open year-round.

-This is another island that comes highly recommended from friends of mine, particularly as a beach resort.
-Zamamijima has long, white sandy beaches which are less than a 20 minute walk from the port, and crystal waters into which you can dip for swimming or snorkeling if the heat gets too high.
+This is another island that comes highly recommended by friends of mine, particularly as a beach resort.
+Zamamijima has long, white sandy beaches which are less than a 20-minute walk from the port, and crystal waters into which you can dip for swimming or snorkeling if the heat gets too high.

 This article is part of a Japan Info Swap series about traveling around Japan.
 Check out the others in the series here.